bitwarden/help/_articles/importing/import-from-1password.md

 Use this article for help exporting data from 1Password and importing into Bitwarden.
 1Password data exports are available as `.1pif` or `.csv` files, depending on which client version and operating system you are using.

+{% callout info %}Exports from the **1Password 8 Desktop App** are in a new format (`.1pux`) that is not currently supported for import into Bitwarden.
+To export in a format compatible with Bitwarden download and install **1Password 7** and export from this version with the instructions below.{% endcallout %}

 ## Export from 1Password

 Complete the following steps to export data from the 1Password Desktop App: